alishbamughal1/Exploring-and-Visualizing-the-Iris-Dataset/README.md

-# Task 1: Exploring and Visualizing the Iris Dataset
+# Exploring and Visualizing the Iris Dataset

 ##  Objective
 The objective of this task is to understand how to read, summarize, and visualize